AI ethics officer: the hiring guide everyone gets wrong

 Real authority means the ethics officer can stop deployment of an AI system that fails ethical review.
 Not recommend stopping it.
 Actually stop it.

 IBM’s approach shows what this looks like.
 When Francesca Rossi joined IBM in 2015 to work on AI ethics, she didn’t just write guidelines.
 She built a structure with official focal points in business units who could enforce ethical standards at the code level.
 The ethics function had technical toolkits that teams had to use.
+Today, 26% of organizations now have a Chief AI Officer according to IBM research - and organizations with CAIOs report approximately 10% higher return on AI spend.
+The pattern is clear: leadership with authority produces results.

 Authority also means budget control.
 The ethics officer needs resources to conduct audits, hire outside expertise, and build monitoring tools.
 At companies where I’ve seen this work, the ethics function controls enough budget to be genuinely independent.